-The MessageProp object is instantiated by the application and used to specify a QOP value which selects cryptographic algorithms, and a privacy service to optionally encrypt the message.
+The MessageProp object is instantiated by the application and used to specify a QOP value that selects cryptographic algorithms, and a privacy service to optionally encrypt the message.
 The underlying mechanism that is used in the call may not be able to provide the privacy service.
-It sets the actual privacy service that it does inStream Input stream containing the application data to be protected.
+It sets the actual privacy service that it does provide in this MessageProp object, which the caller should then query upon return.
+If the mechanism is not able to provide the requested QOP, it throws a GSSException with the BAD_QOP code.